replicatedhq/replicated-docs/docs/enterprise/updating-kubernetes.md

 :::
 ### Online Environments

-To update in an online environment:
+To update the cluster in an online environment:

 1. Run the installation script on any primary node in the cluster.
 The installation script is the same command that you ran when you installed the application with the Kubernetes installer for the first time.
 For more information, see [Installing with the Kubernetes Installer](installing-embedded-cluster).